aweiland/docker-influxdb-grafana/README.md

 # Docker Image with InfluxDB and Grafana

-This is a Docker image based on the awesome [Docker Image with Telegraf (StatsD), InfluxDB and Grafana](https://github.com/samuelebistoletti/docker-statsd-influxdb-grafana) from [Samuele Bistoletti](https://github.com/samuelebistoletti).
+This is a Docker image based on Phil Hawthorne who forked from Samuel Bistoletti.

+Notes below are verbatum from Phil.
+I plan to make a few edits to suit my project better.

+Only change to date is to influxdb.conf which requires the max-row-limit be changed to "0" for the grafana dashboard in my ampread project to display correctly.

+Future tweaks to volumes and a move to current release of grafana and influxdb are planned.

+Phil's comments start now:

 The main point of difference with this image is: